fuse-box/fuse-box/docs/getting-started/typescript-project.md

 It will be placed in your
-[home directory](/docs/development/configuration#home-directory) and can be moved higher in the hirarchy (for example in your application root)
+[home directory](/docs/development/configuration#home-directory) and can be moved higher in the hierarchy (for example in your application root)

 ## Module requirement